Actionb/mizdb-watchlist/README.md

         return queryset
 ```

 This adds a `on_watchlist` annotation to each object in the queryset.
-You can then use the annotation like this:
+You can then use the annotation as an argument for the tag like this:
 ```html
 {% for object in object_list %}
   ...